section-engineering-education/engineering-education/content/articles/using-service-classes-to-design-an-authentication-api/index.md

 ### Prerequisites
 Before we get started, the reader needs to have:
 - [Flutter](https://flutter.dev/) installed on your machine.
-- Have some basic knowledge and understanding of Flutter programming language.
+- Have some basic knowledge and understanding of Flutter.

 ### Table of contents
 - [When to create service classes](#when-to-create-service-classes)